 Team building is important for your company; there’s no doubt of that.
 There’s also no doubt that wolves (both the shape-shifting Game of Thrones kind and the normal, real-world kind) know how to build great teams.

-So today, we’re taking a walk on the wild side and looking to our furry, four-legged pals to see what the can teach us about woofing working together.
+So today, we’re taking a walk on the wild side and looking to our furry, four-legged pals for leadership lessons from a wolfpack.

 In 2017, researchers at the Wolf Science Center at the University of Vienna used a classic behavior test to compare the teamwork capabilities of wolves and dogs.

 And, sorry to disappoint, dog-lovers, but the wolves kicked *ss.

 Here’s how the test worked: two animals had to pull ropes attached to different ends of a tray to get a food treat.
 The trick was that the animals had to pull the ropes at the same time to get the treat.

 Only one of eight dog pairs figured out how to get the food.

 Five of seven wolf pairs, on the other hand, succeeded.

 You can always accomplish more as part of a team than by yourself.
 Working with your team is key to making sure your company’s projects are completed in a timely and efficient manner.

 Wolf Leadership and Wolf Teamwork Lesson #2: Communication Is Key